lanl/artemis/README.md

 ## Testing

 There is a suite of tests in the `tst/` directory.
+Tests are run with the included `run_tests.py` script.
+This script can be run in three ways:

+1. With default arguments, where the current version of the source will be built.
+The resulting executable can be saved for reuse with `--save_build`, and if saved can be reused in subsequent test runs with `--reuse_build`.
+Note that `--save_build` must continue to be supplied as well to avoid the reused build being deleted after the tests are run.
+2. If the `run_tests.py` script is called from a directory with a valid `artemis` executable, that executable will be used for testing and will not be cleaned up afterwards.
+3. If the path to an `artemis` executable is provided to the `--exe` option of `run_tests.py`, that executable will be used for testing and will not be cleaned up afterwards.

+In all cases, the tests will be run from a `tst` directory created in the same folder as the executable being used.
+Figures will be created in `artemis/tst/figs` and the log file in `artemis/tst`.

 To run the full regression suite, do

     python3 run_tests.py regression.suite